uchicago-library/pyiiif/README.md

 It provides a pythonic interface to generating IIIF Presentation API records.
 The purpose is to reduce the amount of typing required and reduce amount of errors in creating large numbers of IIIF records.

-A person with a nominal amount of programming experience can create a IIIF record by simply typing the following:
+You can create a IIIF record by simply typing the following:

 ```python
 from pyiiif.pres_api.twodotone.records import Manifest